Yabsra28/Loan-approval/README.md

 # Loan-approval
-Loan approval prediction on small dataset using RandomForestClassifier and XGBoost Classifier
+Loan approval prediction  using RandomForestClassifier and XGBoost Classifier